Christmas Kicks Off in Coalisland!

 The annual Na Fianna Christmas Fayre with over 40 craft and food stalls will take place at the Parochial Centre from 1pm-5pm where you’re sure to pick-up plenty of Christmas gift inspiration!

-Santa will take up residence in his cosy corner in the Cornmill Centre from 1pm-4.30pm so make sure to come along and hand-deliver that important Christmas letter and also receive a free gift.
+Santa will take up residence in his cosy corner in the Cornmill Centre from 4.30pm – 6.15pm so make sure to come along and hand-deliver that important Christmas letter and also receive a free gift.

-There’ll be lots of festive fun in the carpark of the Cornmill Centre with music by DJ Marty Lowe getting everyone in the Christmas spirit as well as free face painting, balloon modelling and Christmas walkabout characters from 1pm-4.30pm.
+There’ll be lots of festive fun in the carpark of the Cornmill Centre throughout the afternoon with music by DJ Marty Lowe getting everyone in the Christmas spirit as well as free face painting, balloon modelling and Christmas walkabout characters and a special appearance from the Dame from Craic Theatre’s pantomime, Rapunzel.

-Popular local artists Brian Mills and Declan McGrath will take to the stage from 4.30pm and are sure to have the crowd rockin’ around the Christmas tree until Santa arrives from his cosy corner to officially light up the town for Christmas at 5.20pm.
+Crowds will be treated to a performance from local children from Craic Theatre, JD Dance and popular local artists Brian Mills and Declan McGrath, Reverb, will take to the stage from 4:30pm and are sure to have the crowd rockin’ around the Christmas tree until Santa arrives from his cosy corner to officially light up the town for Christmas at 6.30pm.